ChildsplayOSU/bogl-docs/tutorials/lets.md

 ![let statement anatomy](/imgs/lets-let-statement-anatomy.jpg)

-You can write a let expression by first writing the key word `let` followed by the desired name of the value (must start with a lowercase letter), followed by an equals sign `=`.
+You can write a let expression by first writing the keyword `let` followed by the desired name of the value (must start with a lowercase letter), followed by an equals sign `=`.
 After the equals sign is where the expression of the locally defined value is defined.
 After this expression goes the keyword `in`, following this keyword is the expression that the locally defined value will be used in.

-**Example:**

 {% highlight haskell %}
 game LetEx

 y : Int
-y = let x = 10 in
+y = let x = 10 in x / 5 + x
+{% endhighlight %}

+In the example above, we are using the locally defined value `x` in the expression `x / 5 + x`.
+The expression in this example could also be written on a new line after the keyword `in`.

+{% highlight haskell %}
+game LetEx

+y : Int
+y = let x = 10
+in x / 5 + x
+{% endhighlight %}

+This kind of change can often increase the readability of our program, especially when it comes to writing more complicated expressions.

+{% highlight haskell %}
+game LetEx

+y : Int
-    x / 5
+y = let x = 10 in x / 5
 {% endhighlight %}

 **Example:**